dmerejkowsky/blog/content/post/0063-let-s-build-chuck-norris-part-3-a-c-wrapper.md

 #endif
 ```

-Now the build passes, and we can double-check the names of symbols inside the archive:
+Now the build passes [^2], and we can double-check the names of symbols inside the archive:

 <pre>
 $ ninja